kristopherkyle/L2-Annotation-Project/anno_overview.md

 - Both (CC) X and Y.
 - Either (CC) A or B
 ??
 Both of the two.

-### "about" (RB, IN, or RP?)
-If "about means "approximately", it should be tagged as RB (e.g., "It will take about one hour") If "about" has an object (and does not mean "approximately"), then it should be tagged as IN (e.g., "talking about a species...")
-In some other cases, "about" will be tagged as an RP. (e.g., "bring about change").
-See "Adverb (RB) or Particle (RP)" section  for more on this.

 ### "much" (JJ or RB?)
 "much" should be tagged as JJ when explicitly modifying a noun or noun phrase (e.g., "they drank too much **beer**")